coredns/coredns/plugin/dns64/README.md

 }
 ~~~

 Apply translation even to the requests which arrived over IPv4 network.
+Beware that enabling this options may break dual-stack clients,
+by doing DNS64 translations for empty AAAA records (no IPv6 for the domain) and clients might prefer using synthetic records instead of using A records.
 ~~~ corefile
 . {
     dns64 {